margaretmf/margaretmf.github.io/poetry.md

 "The past unravels.
 The present is unfolding."

 ## Home ##
-This is a home for divine expression, divine orchestration, divine symphony, divine architecture, divine building, brother bird.
+This is a home for divine expression, divine orchestration, divine symphony, divine architecture, divine building, brother birds.

 ## United ##
 United in our being.